• Skip to main content

 Here is a four-day split hypertrophy training program to try, which means that there are four workouts per week.

-It’s built around compound exercises, such as squats, bench press, and deadlifts, as these exercises are arguably the best for muscle growth.
+It’s built around compound exercises, such as squats, bench presses, and deadlifts, as these exercises are arguably the best for muscle growth.

 Each workout should take about 60-90 minutes.